Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 Antidepressants

-Antidepressants are widely used in human medicine to treat depression, anxiety disorders, and other mental conditions.
-They include various substance groups, such as selective serotonin reuptake inhibitors (SSRIs, e.g., sertraline, fluoxetine), tricyclic antidepressants (TCAs, e.g., amitriptyline), serotonin-norepinephrine reuptake inhibitors (SNRIs, e.g., venlafaxine), and monoamine oxidase inhibitors (MAOIs).
-Due to their increasing prevalence in households, accidental ingestion by pets occasionally occurs, which can lead to severe poisoning.
-Dogs, in particular, but also curious cats, are affected.
-Owners should therefore be aware of the potential dangers of these medications for their animals and take preventive measures.
+Antidepressants are medications widely used in human medicine to treat depression, anxiety disorders, and other mental health conditions.
+They include different substance groups, such as selective serotonin reuptake inhibitors (SSRIs, e.g., sertraline, fluoxetine), tricyclic antidepressants (TCAs, e.g., amitriptyline), serotonin–norepinephrine reuptake inhibitors (SNRIs, e.g., venlafaxine), and monoamine oxidase inhibitors (MAO inhibitors).
+Because they are increasingly common in households, pets sometimes ingest them accidentally, which can lead to severe poisoning in some cases.
+Dogs in particular, but also curious cats, are affected.
+Owners should therefore be aware of the potential risks these medications pose to their pets and take preventive action.

 The most important facts at a glance